 Retention

-The firm attracts and retains its top-tier workforce through such initiatives as the “Gibbons Experience,” a generous benefits program that includes many policies specifically designed to promote the equality and success of our women and minority professionals.
+The firm attracts and retains its top-tier workforce through such initiatives as the “Gibbons Experience,” a generous benefits program that includes many policies specifically designed to address the wide-ranging needs of our diverse workforce.
 For example, after parental leave, an attorney can opt to return to work first on a 60 percent basis of the hours expected of a full-time attorney, and, after one year, on an 80 percent basis for an indefinite period of time.
 These policies do not affect an attorney’s ability to be promoted.
 Additionally, Gibbons supports an emergency child care program and partially subsidizes the cost for this service each day it is used.

 Gibbons also helps our professionals achieve work/life balance through technology initiatives that provide the flexibility to work remotely as necessary.
 The firm has implemented state-of-the-art systems that support a truly mobile workforce — allowing employees to connect seamlessly to the firm’s network and all other technology capabilities, whether they are in courthouses, client meetings, or home offices.
-One application allows employees to have calls automatically forwarded to their mobile devices or even other locations.
-In addition, Gibbons outfits personnel with laptops, or with the appropriate software for their home desktop computers, to enable remote access to the firm’s entire network, replicating the employee’s office desktop at home.
 This allows for increased client communications, with attorneys being reachable from a variety of locations, and also creates the flexibility needed to assist in work-life balance.

 Thought Leadership & Pipeline Programs